Justice Department Details Case Against Fired Deputy FBI Director McCabe

 "Americans deserve honesty from their government, especially from those who work to secure justice," he said.
 "Lack of candor at any level of the FBI or Justice Department risks more than reputation; it also imperils the confidence needed for the agency to function effectively.
 Steps to hold itself accountable will go a long way in restoring faith in the FBI and Justice Department."

-All the same, House Oversight Committee Chairman Rep. Trey Gowdy, R-S.C., said the IG report on Friday showed how much more the Congress and public still need to learn about how and why the FBI acted in the way it did.
+All the same, House Oversight Committee Chairman Trey Gowdy, R-S.C., said the IG report on Friday showed how much more the Congress and public still need to learn about how and why the FBI acted in the way it did.

-"This report continues to call into question decisions made by FBI leadership in 2016 and 2017, which is why the Oversight and Judiciary Committees will continue our joint investigation into the matter," he said.
+"This report continues to call into question decisions made by FBI leadership in 2016 and 2017, which is why the Oversight and Judiciary committees will continue our joint investigation into the matter," he said.

 A battle in the press

 McCabe's problems stem from news coverage shortly before Election Day.
-Reporters were writing stories about tensions within the FBI involving its investigation of Hillary Clinton or the Clinton Foundation.
+Reporters were writing stories about tensions within the FBI involving its investigation of Clinton and the Clinton Foundation.

 One of them alluded to the campaign contributions McCabe's wife had received from then-Virginia Gov. Terry McAuliffe, a close Clinton ally.